 In the overall COPQ, Investment of Prevention cost is very minimal, little efforts are being put in Research and Development, Training and Improvement initiatives.

 COPQ is having a major impact on the apparel industry, which is contributing approx. 40% of conversion cost.
-Poor fist pass quality across the manufacturing process is the primary cause for high COPQ.
-In most of the originations I haven’t found any system where they record the cost of rework in stitching and finishing or the difference in cut to ship ratio due to poor quality output.
-An in-depth study of the COPQ within the organization will help apparel manufacturers to identify areas where money is lost due to Process inefficiencies and “not doing right the first time”.
+Poor fist pass quality across the manufacturing process is the primary cause of high COPQ.
+In most of the originations, I haven’t found any system where they record the cost of rework in stitching and finishing or the difference in cut to ship ratio due to poor quality output.
+An in-depth study of the COPQ within the organization will help apparel manufacturers to identify areas where the money is lost due to Process inefficiencies and “not doing right the first time”.